testbenchcc/markdown-notes-app/README.md

     - In **dry-run** mode (default), returns a summary of total/referenced/unused images and candidate paths without deleting files.
     - When `dryRun=false`, deletes the unused image files and returns which paths were removed.

+- **Download folder as zip**
+  - `GET /api/folders/{folder_path}/download` with `folder_path` relative to the notes root:
+    - Validates that the folder exists under the notes root.
+    - Streams a zip archive whose entries are paths relative to the selected folder.

 ### Search

 - **Text search across notes**